btramel/btramel/README.md

-👋 Hi, I’m @btramel, a twenty-something wordsmith turned frontend developer.
+👋 Hi, I’m Brad Tramel, a twenty-something wordsmith turned frontend developer.
 My path to web development was long and sinuous, the unexpected but natural endpoint to a myriad of intervening full-time and side gigs.

 - 📝 Out of college I began copywriting for a costumes company, writing about the card game Hearthstone for an Amazon-owned company called Curse, and managing a portfolio of projects for a Minneapolis-based contracting company.
 I stayed busy.